bakpakin/msp432-morse/README.md

 ## Using this template for your own projects

 At the top of the makefile, there is a source variable.
+It should contain the filenames of all source files in the src directory that you wish to use in your project.
 Append all your source files to this variable.

 It currently looks like: